The video link is at the bottom of the page.

 B. One Hundred Years

-There is a second meaning of generation, which is seen when God, speaking to Abraham, told him it would be four hundred years before they returned to Israel, and that equated to four generations.
+There is a second meaning of generation, evident when God, speaking to Abraham, told him it would be four hundred years before they returned to Israel, which equalled four generations.

 Then He said to Abram: “Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict them four hundred years.
 And also the nation whom they serve I will judge; afterward they shall come out with great possessions.
 Now as for you, you shall go to your fathers in peace; you shall be buried at a good old age.
 But in the fourth generation they shall return here, for the iniquity of the Amorites is not yet complete.”